A. T. Charlie Johnson: Education

 In 1984, Johnson received his B.S. in physics from Stanford University before going on to earn his Ph.D. in physics from Harvard in 1990, under the supervision of Michael Tinkham.
 Johnson's thesis was titled "Effect of leads and quantum fluctuations on small superconducting tunnel junctions."

-During his time at Harvard, Johnson worked as a research assistant, where he began his research on nanodevices.
 Later, he served as a post-doctoral fellow at Delft University of Technology in the Netherlands, from 1990 to 1992, before working as a post-doctoral fellow at National Institute of Standards and Technology in Boulder, Colorado.

 Academic work

-Professorship at Penn

 In 1994, Johnson began working at the University of Pennsylvania in the School of Arts and Sciences.
 He was promoted from assistant professor to associate professor in 2001.
 In 2002, Johnson received two secondary appointments in the School of Engineering: an appointment in electrical and systems engineering, and an appointment in materials science and engineering.
 In 2008, he received a full professorship.
 Johnson served as the associate chair for undergraduate affairs from 2005 to 2011.
 Since 2011, he has been the associate chair of graduate affairs.

-Since he began working at Penn, Johnson has taught both undergraduate and graduate-level courses.
-These courses range from introductory physics to advanced statistical mechanics and thermodynamics.